tdwesten/lararun/.junie/guidelines.md

 - Use Shadcn for design system components.
 ONLY USE SHADCN FOR DESIGN SYSTEM COMPONENTS.
 - Use the `useTranslations` hook for all user-facing strings in React components to support English (en) and Dutch (nl).
 - Add all new translation strings to both `lang/en.json` and `lang/nl.json`.

+# Backend Guidelines
+- Use PHPStan for static analysis.
+You MUST run PHPStan before finalizing changes.
+- Use `composer lint` to run both Laravel Pint and PHPStan.
+- Use `composer test` to run tests and PHPStan.
+- Ensure all new features are covered by Pest tests.
+- Follow Laravel 12 best practices and structure.

 <laravel-boost-guidelines>